Sydney's transport hubs

 - Sydney Ferries

 - The hub of Sydney's waterways travel is Circular Quay, the ferry terminus situated at the northern end of the city centre.
 Every government ferry service comes in and out of Circular Quay.
 Ferries do not run 24-hours a day (many stop around midnight), so always check Sydney Ferries timetables on the Transport NSW website.

 - Sydney Trains

 - Sydney Central Station, at the southern end of the city centre, is Australia's largest railway station.
-This major railway station services almost all the CityRail lines, as well as being the major terminus for CountryLink (NSW's rural rail service) and all interstate rail services.
-Visit NSW Transport Info or call 131500 for timetables and route information.
+This major railway station services almost all the Sydney Trains lines, as well as being the major terminus for NSW TrainLink (NSW's rural rail service) and all interstate rail services.
+Visit Transport NSW or call 131 500 for timetables and route information.